So many different types of paper, ink and printers – printing can get complicated. I can simplify it for you.

 Interior designers generally have one priority above all for selecting artwork: color.
 Matching the style and color of artwork with furnishings and the overall design is paramount.

-So in order to serve you better, I have assembled a few image galleries organized by color.
-I can also tweak colors to meet your wishes.
+So in order to serve you better, I can tweak colors to meet your wishes.
 Say you like one of my flower pictures but would prefer more of a Barbie pink than a Blush pink… tell me your wishes.
-I’m really good at scrutinizing and editing color.
+I’m really good at editing color.

 "